THE CANVAS AGENCY'S (EVOLVING) GUIDE TO A BETTER INDUSTRY

 - When casting, refuse to “tick a box.”
 Include casting considerations for non traditional features.
 Consider models of all walks of life.
 Your campaigns will be authentically inclusive when your internal teams are, too.

-- Have an understanding of and respect for model requirements and make the whole set aware in advance.
+- Have an understanding of and respect for artist requirements and make the whole set aware in advance.
 This includes hair, wardrobe/modesty, gender pronouns, dietary restrictions, etc.

 - Being aware of cultural appropriation: ie. do not ask models to don contrived cultural symbols that do not match their personal beliefs or background.